Bridging Local and Global Knowledge via Transformer in Board Games: ResTNet

 \subsection{Feature Conversion}

 In ResTNet, the residual and Transformer blocks process different input features.
 The residual blocks utilize convolutional neural networks to process \textit{2D feature maps}, whereas the Transformer blocks, designed for sequences handling, use \textit{1D tokens} as input.
-In board games like Go, precise and accurate positional representation is crucial, as each position on the board is unique and can differ significantly from neighboring positions.
+In board games, precise and accurate positional representation is crucial, as each position on the board is unique and can differ significantly from neighboring positions.
 Therefore, we present a feature conversion method for transferring features between residual and Transformer blocks in ResTNet.
 Figure \ref{fig:arch_conversion} illustrates feature conversion from residual to Transformer blocks.
 Note that the feature conversion from Transformer to residual blocks simply mirror Figure \ref{fig:arch_conversion} left-right.
-The method converts the 2D feature maps into 1D tokens through a one-to-one mapping to preserve positional information, ensuring no positional information is lost, as described as follows.
+The method converts the 2D feature maps into 1D tokens through a one-to-one mapping to preserve positional information, as described as follows.

 The input/output representations of the residual block are consistent with the board representation, which is defined by dimensions $C\times H\times W$, where $C$ represents the number of channels, and both $H$ and $W$ denote the height and width respectively.
 Hence, the initial board representation can be viewed as a specification of the residual block to the first conversion.
 Conversely, for Transformer blocks, the representation needs to be converted into 1D tokens, ordered according to the board positions, from the top-left to the bottom-right in either row-major or column-major manner.
 The size of 1D tokens is $H \times W$, with each token encoding a board position in a dimension of $C$.
-For a conversion from Transformer to residual block, these 1D tokens can further be reorganized into 2D feature maps, ensuring that each token is accurately rearranged to match the original board layout and thus preserving the positional information.
+For a conversion from Transformer to residual block, these 1D tokens can further be reorganized into 2D feature maps, ensuring that each token is accurately rearranged to match the original board layout.